-This blog post will be published in the November 2019 issue of Door Security + Safety
+This post was published in DDoor Security + Safety

-Currently, the accessibility standards that are most commonly used in the US are the 2010 ADA Standards for Accessible Design, and the 2009 edition of ICC A117.1 – Accessible and Usable Buildings and Facilities.
-An updated version of ICC A117.1 has been published (the 2017 edition), which will likely be referenced by the next edition of the International Building Code (IBC).
+Currently, the accessibility standards that are most commonly used in the US are the 2010 ADA Standards for Accessible Design, and the 2009 or 2017 edition of ICC A117.1 – Accessible and Usable Buildings and Facilities.
 These standards include the accessibility requirements for doors and hardware in Chapter 4, but information applicable to door openings is sometimes found in other chapters.
 For the provisions related to thresholds, we need to refer to Chapters 3 and 4 of the standards.

 Changes in level at the floor surface can make it more difficult for a person using a wheelchair to maneuver through a door opening.
 To help mitigate these challenges, the ADA standards and ICC A117.1 contain similar requirements regarding thresholds and changes in level within an accessible route.
 While door openings are not required by the standards to have thresholds, if a threshold is provided, Chapter 4 limits the height to 1/2-inch, maximum.
 The threshold requirements apply to both manually-operated doors and automatic doors, in swinging, sliding, or folding configurations.